doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 = 2.2.9 =
-Changed log directory to /WP_CONTENT_FOLDER/uploads/doofinder-logs to avoid permission issues
+Changed log directory to /WP_CONTENT_FOLDER/uploads/doofinder-logs to avoid permission issues Fixed a bug in Force Normalization when the language code has language and country (e.g. pt-PT)

 = 2.2.8 =
 Fixed a bug excluding the attributes of the variants of the parent product